Posted on Monday, January 17th, 2011 by Loyd Bourgeois

 However, even if you meet one of the 4 listed ways to qualify, you must also prove that your impairment started before you were 22.
 This is mandatory.

-(C) A valid verbal, performance, or full scale IQ of 60 through 70 and a physical or other mental impairment imposing an additional and significant work-related limitation of function; OR
+- A valid verbal, performance, or full-scale IQ of 60 through 70 and a physical or other mental impairment imposing an additional and significant work-related limitation of function; OR

-(D) A valid verbal, performance, or full scale IQ of 60 through 70, resulting in at least two of the following:
+- A valid verbal, performance, or full-scale IQ of 60 through 70, resulting in at least two of the following:

-An important note is that the listing does not require a medical diagnosis of retardation.
+An important note is that the listing does not require a medical diagnosis of an intellectual developmental disorder.
 The most common of the 4 ways to meet the listing, at least at the hearing level, is 12.05C.

 To meet the requirements of Listing 12.05C, you must show: (1) a valid verbal, performance, or full scale IQ of 60 through 70; (2) an onset of the impairment before age 22; and (3) a physical or other mental impairment imposing an additional and significant work-related limitation of function.